Meikse/nvim/README.md

 - disable commenting next line if appending line is a comment (seems to be pretty heavy problem. set formatoptions always changes, no matter if init in /after or doing autocmd.. https://www.reddit.com/r/neovim/comments/pgtdi1/trouble_with_setting_formatoptions_in_lua/

-- supertabbing
-- instant completion

-- lualine

 - config lsp

-- (install telescope)
+- (install telescope) / learn netrw